harryalexanderdunn/airflow-helper/docs/overview.md

 ## Automated testing

+- The docs folder contains pre-written automated docs from this repo (written using lazydocs).
+Docs include code docs, unit test docs and code for data dictionary creation.
 - In `docs/automation/data_dictionary` Edit line 56 to link to production datasets for data dictionary creation
 - In justfile update-unit-test-docs section & update-python-docs add any folders or python scripts that you would like to be documented by lazydocs